partikelir/technocrat/readme.md

 ## INSTALLATION

 You must have Twenty Twelve installed before using Pendrell.
 Drop the 'pendrell' directory into /wp-content/themes/ and activate it via the WordPress admin interface.

+Be sure to run "Regenerate Thumbnails" if you plan to keep using this theme.

 There are several options at the top of the functions-config-sample.php file.
 Most of these should be self-explanatory.
 No theme options page is included.